mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 Highlights from the analyses are shown below

-# Vizualizing continuous oxygen sensor data
+# Vizualizing continuous oxygen sensor data from the copepod's habitat

 ## Animated versions of figure 1 from the manuscript main text.
 ### These show the rise and fall of dissolved oxygen and temperature in the SH and BOB splashpools.